 College sports are legendary in the state of North Carolina, particularly its famed Tobacco Road basketball schools: UNC, Duke, North Carolina State, and Wake Forest.
 The schools are not only powers in basketball, but compete in all sports as part of the Atlantic Coast Conference having had wide success in a variety of sports including football, baseball, and soccer.

 Beyond Tobacco Road, North Carolina is home to a multitude of colleges and universities that compete in football and basketball at the highest levels.
-Appalachian State has proven itself to be giant killers in football, and Davidson College produced two-time NBA MVP Stephen Curry.
+Appalachian State has proven itself to be giant killers in football, so betting on Appalachian State football is usually a good call, even if they are significant underdogs.
+Then, there is Davidson College, known for its basketball prowess, even producing two-time NBA MVP Stephen Curry.

 Sportsbooks Coming Soon To North Carolina